Jack McGregor: Bridgeport Bluefish

-Current activities
+Later activities

-Prior to joining the firm of Cohen and Wolf, McGregor served as president and chief executive officer of Connecticut-based water utility Aquarion Company.
+Prior to joining the firm of Cohen and Wolf, McGregor served as president and CEO of Connecticut-based water utility Aquarion Company.
 Prior to that, he operated his own venture capital company for six years.
 McGregor also served as president of the National Association of Water Companies, chairman of the Connecticut Department of Environmental Protection's Pollution Prevention Committee, and chairman of the Bridgeport Regional Business Council.
 In addition, he served on the boards of Fairfield University; the University of Bridgeport; and the Barnum Museum; and on the Governor's Greenway Committee; the Bridgeport Regional Economic Development Committee; and the Governor's Team Bridgeport.

+McGregor died on January 6, 2026, at the age of 91.

+On August 20, 2026, Jack was selected to the Class of 2026 for induction into the Pittsburgh Penguins Hall of Fame.
+Going in alongside him will be Larry Murphy, Jim Rutherford, & Marc-Andre Fleury before the team he help found plays against the Ottawa Senators on November 14th.

 Jack McGregor Scholarship

-The Jack McGregor Scholarship is an endowment at Senator's alma mater, the University of Pittsburgh, with the purpose of providing scholarship support to financially needy student who have demonstrated strong academic performance in prior studies and who have made a commitment to utilize their law degree working in the public sector.
+The Jack McGregor Scholarship is an endowment at McGregor's alma mater, the University of Pittsburgh, with the purpose of providing scholarship support to financially needy students who have demonstrated strong academic performance in prior studies and who have made a commitment to utilize their law degree working in the public sector.